Kakori conspiracy: Robbery

-One lawyer, Ahmad Ali, who was a passenger, had got down to see his wife in the ladies compartment and was killed in an unintentional discharge by Manmathnath Gupta, but this made it a manslaughter case.
+One lawyer, Ahmad Ali, who was a passenger, had got down to see his wife in the women's compartment and was killed by a bullet fired by Manmathnath Gupta.
+This escalated the case to manslaughter.
 Following the incident, the British administration started an intense manhunt and arrested several of the revolutionaries who were members or part of the HRA.
-Their leader, Ram Prasad Bismil was arrested at Shahjahanpur on 26 October 1925 and Ashfaqullah Khan was arrested on 7 December 1926 at Delhi.
+Their leader, Ram Prasad Bismil was arrested at Shahjahanpur on 26 October 1925, and Ashfaqullah Khan was arrested on 7 December 1926 at Delhi.

 Arrests

 Forty people were arrested from all over India.
 Their names (with the place and date of arrest) are: